 Alternatively, a couple can file a "declaration of informal marriage" under Texas Family Code Section 2.401(a)(1) with the county clerk as prima facia evidence that the parties have entered an informal marriage.

-Practically speaking, if there are children resulting from a common-law marriage or property acquired during the term of the marriage, as a divorce is sometimes the best and easiest way to dissolve the relationship.
+Practically speaking, if children result from a common-law marriage or property acquired during the marriage term, divorce is sometimes the best and easiest way to dissolve the relationship.

 One example of this is from a case where I represented a mother who, in addition to having a child with the father, purchased a home with him.
 Unfortunately, when I looked at the elements to see if we could establish a common-law marriage, there was no evidence in support.

 It was easy enough to establish orders regarding the child.
-Unfortunately, disentangling her from the house could not be accomplished at the same time and had to be pursued in a different lawsuit.
-This was frustrating for her because the father was living in the house rent-free and was not paying any of the bills.
+Unfortunately, disentangling her from the house could not be accomplished simultaneously and had to be pursued in a different lawsuit.
+This was frustrating for her because the father was living in the house rent-free and was not paying any bills.

 Why You May Want to Deny the Existence of a Common-Law Marriage